-Urum is a Turkic language spoken by about 190,000 people in Ukraine.
-Urum belongs to the Kypchak branch of the Turkic language family and is spoken mainly in the south east of Ukraine.
+Urum is a Turkic language spoken by about 185,000 people in Ukraine.
+Urum belongs to the Kypchak branch of the Turkic language family and is spoken in the Donetsk region of southeastern Ukraine, and in the Gori area of the Shida Karti region in central Georgia.
 It is considered by some a variety of Crimean Tatar.

 The name of the language comes from the word Rûm (Rome), which was the name used in the Muslim world for the Byzantine empire, and it was also used in the Ottoman Empire for non-Muslims.